 PGP in Email Encryption

 PGP is widely used to encrypt emails, making sure they are only visible to the intended parties.
-A popular example is Edward Snowden using PGP to communicate with journalists.
+A popular example is Edward Snowden, who used PGP to communicate with journalists.

 At the time, he reached out to journalist Glen Greenwald urging him to install PGP so that their communications could be secured.
 Greenwald ignored his persistent requests for months.
 PGP can be complicated and it’s hard to find time to sit and figure it out (even if government secrets may be on the line).
 Today, there are several email services that make PGP encryption more accessible to a standard user.